pitthexai/ML_Fairness_Explainability_Cancer_Survivability/README.md

 <p><strong>Note:</strong> All ML/AI fairness parts of our code, implementation, and documentation are derived from the <a href="https://aif360.res.ibm.com/" target="_blank">AI Fairness 360 - IBM</a> package and is subject to the terms of the Apache License 2.0.</p>

 ## SEER
-<p>The entire dataset analyzed during the current study is available via <a href="https://seer.cancer.gov" target="_blank"> Surveillance, Epidemiology, and End Results (SEER) Progra</a>.</p>
+<p>The entire dataset analyzed during the current study is available via <a href="https://seer.cancer.gov" target="_blank">Surveillance, Epidemiology, and End Results (SEER) Progra</a>.</p>

 ### Citation:

-<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.nature.com/articles/s41598-024-66873-6" target="_blank">Nature-Scientific Reports</a>.
+<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.sciencedirect.com/science/article/pii/S1386505625000395" target="_blank">International Journal of Medical Informatics</a>.
 Any publication using this work would require to cite the following paper:

   ```
   @article{kamble2025predicting,